Color Yellow: Meaning, Color Codes & Yellow Logos

 The color yellow: meaning, color palettes from yellow green to yellow gold, famous brands with yellow logos, and how to design a modern logo in yellow.

-The color yellow: meaning and color code overview
+The color yellow: origins, meaning, and color codes

 The name yellow comes from Old English “geolu” which stems from the Proto-Germanic word “gelwaz.”
 Its oldest known use in English is from the year 700.